bank-of-england/MachineLearningCrisisPrediction/README.md

 The dataset we use is the [Jordà-Schularick-Taylor Macrohistory Database](http://www.macrohistory.net/data/) .
 It is published under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://www.macrohistory.net/data/licence-terms/).
 We accessed [version 3](http://www.macrohistory.net/JST/JSTdatasetR3.xlsx) from the dataset's [website](http://www.macrohistory.net/data/).
 Theis version is contained in the _data_ folder of this repository.

+The code is not intended as a stand-alone package.
+It is can be used to reproduce the results in the paper However, parts of it may be transfered to other applications.
+No warranty is given.
+Please consult the licence file.

 This repository does _not_ include all results of the experiments.
 Rather, it contains a small subset of the results to illustrate the empirical methodology and the implementation.

 Should you have any questions or spot a bug in the code, please email to marcus.buckmann@bankofengland.co.uk or raise an issue within the repository.